hmlewis-astro/imdb_movie_gross/final_pres/final_writeup.md

 Again, the data required to address this question was scraped from Box Office Mojo, IMDb, and Rotten Tomatoes.
 The target and features, detailed below, were scraped for 6000 movies, though some features were not available for all movies, so a significant number of these 6000 movies had to be removed from the dataset.

 #### Box Office Mojo
 From [Box Office Mojo](https://www.boxofficemojo.com/chart/ww_top_lifetime_gross/?offset=0), I scraped a list of the 6000 movies with the highest worldwide, lifetime grosses.
 This website provides the rank and title of each movie, as well as the worldwide, domestic, and foreign lifetime grosses.
 The ratio of the domestic to foreign gross is used to determine whether a movie was produced domestically; if international gross was greater than ~6&times; the domestic gross, the movie was assigned to the international film category.
-Box Office Mojo also provides the domestic opening gross, budget, release date, MPAA rating, run time, and genre for each movie, as well as the name for the lead-actor (i.e., top billed actor).
+Box Office Mojo also provides the domestic opening gross, budget, release date, MPAA rating, run time, studio, and genre for each movie, as well as the name for the lead-actor (i.e., top billed actor).

 #### IMDb
 Given the name for the lead-actor of each movie, I also scrape from the actor's IMDb webpage a basic bio, including their birth date, height, and gender.
 Their birth dates will be used (along with the release date of each movie) to calculate their age at the time of release.